 If you've grown tired of best books for 3-year-olds lists that only include books you've already read: Goodnight Moon, The Very Hungry Caterpillar and a zillion Dr. Seuss books, this list of 10 must-have books for 3-year-olds is just what you need.

 You and your 3-year-old will meet new characters, laugh at new jokes, learn new life lessons while still enjoying the same wonderful snuggles.

-And once you've finished reading, you can still head over to that once-daunting list of 64 books for more inspiration.
+And once you've finished reading, you can head over to our big list of 64 books for preschoolers for more inspiration.

 Bear Came Along